-Generally, the majority of lenders will require the parents/grand parents etc. to move out of the property upon completion of the sale.
+Generally, most of lenders will require the parents/grandparents etc. to move out of the property upon completion of the sale.
 A determining factor for this would be credit profile.
 The lenders who will allow this type of transaction tend to be clean credit lenders.
 Therefore, contact us and your mortgage expert will be able to tell you all the options available to you.

 Landlords selling property to tenants.

 Some tenants have been in the same property for a number of years and grow very attached to the property.
 Since tax regulation changed some landlords are selling properties and generally offer the tenants first refusal.
 Because of the relationship and the amount of time in the property they can offer the property below market value.
 As an example, they save time marketing the property, and with it being a private sale there are no estate agents costs involved.
 There are a few factors that must be considered.

 - Each lender has a maximum and minimum discount accepted.

 - Majority of lenders will require 5% deposit from client’s own funds.

 - There are however some lenders who don’t require any deposit.

 Tenants must have lived in the property over 12 months.